AhmedMagdyNoser/node-vendora/README.md

   - Utilizing `asyncHandler` for cleaner async logic
   - Basics of Mongoose population

-- **Brands**

-  - Implementing factory methods for a cleaner architecture

 - **Products**

   - Applying custom validation logic
   - Integrating the `apiQueryBuilder` for advanced querying
   - Implementing factory methods for a cleaner architecture

+- **Brands**

+  - Implementing factory methods for a cleaner architecture

 ---

 # Uploading Files

-We will use `multer` to handle uploading files.
-It is a node.js middleware for handling `multipart/form-data`, which is primarily used for uploading files.

 To handle file uploads in Node.js, we’ll use a middleware called [`multer`](https://github.com/expressjs/multer).
 It's specifically designed for handling `multipart/form-data`, which is the format used when submitting forms that include files.